Kate-Willett/HadISDH_Marine_Build/README.md

 ******************************************************************
 Work Done:

+Mar 7th
+[RD] Gridding code taking shape.
+Working on all variables at the moment (might as well).
+Using a simple mean of observations in the 1x1 box.
+Outputting test netcdf file.
+Working on 3hourlies (most obs at those times).
+Will probably need SPICE for running in the end - 3hourlies and 1x1 for 17 variables lead to large arrays for each month.

 Mar 4th
 Tested new pentad dataset and it looks much better - clims pulled out appear to match with those I pulled out by hand.
 I've now opened up the clim read in for all variables except SLP (did this get created?) and am testing for Dec 1973.